MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 ## Handling Azure Identity exceptions

-As noted in the [troubleshooting overview](troubleshooting-overview.md#exception-handling-in-the-azure-sdk-for-java), there is a comprehensive set of exceptions and error codes that can be thrown by the Azure SDK for Java.
+As noted in the [troubleshooting overview](troubleshooting-overview.md#exception-handling-in-the-azure-sdk-for-java), there's a comprehensive set of exceptions and error codes that the Azure SDK for Java can throw.
 For Azure Identity specifically, there are a few key exception types that are important to understand.

 ### ClientAuthenticationException

-Exceptions arising from authentication errors can be raised on any service client method that makes a request to the service.
-This is because the token is requested from the credential on the first call to the service and on any subsequent requests to the service that need to refresh the token.
+Any service client method that makes a request to the service can raise exceptions arising from authentication errors.
+These exceptions are possible because the token is requested from the credential on the first call to the service and on any subsequent requests to the service that need to refresh the token.

 To distinguish these failures from failures in the service client, Azure Identity classes raise the `ClientAuthenticationException` with details describing the source of the error in the exception message and possibly the error message.
 Depending on the application, these errors may or may not be recoverable.